Choosing A Project Management Tool: 5 Essential Criteria

 The best way to discover if something works or not is to test it.
 This doesn’t only apply to marketing in general, but also in the case of choosing a project management tool.

 Let’s say that you have narrowed down your selection significantly, you will be ready to put some of them to the test.
 Fortunately, most project management tools offer a demo or a trial for a limited amount of time.
-Usually, this is offered for free and without needing a credit card, like Rodeo does.
+Usually, this is offered for free and without needing a credit card, as Rodeo does.

 This way, you can explore the tool while talking to support for the duration of your free trial.
 Any questions you might have about the features or further customizations can be answered as you are guided through the trial period.